diegoversiani/diegoversiani.github.io/about.md

 ### Hi, I'm Diego Versiani

-A Passionate **WordPress Developer** with over 10 years experience.
+I make **Fast WordPress Websites** for any screen size.

+Since over 10 years I do what I love while helping [my clients]({{ site.baseurl }}work) give their clients a better web experience.

-I love to create stuff, it can be websites, houses, the interior of my motorhome (Matilda) or delicious meals.
+**About myself**: I love to make things, it can be websites, houses, the interior of my motorhome (Matilda) or delicious meals.
 I like traveling, hiking, baking and fermenting food in jars.

 I'm passionate about sustainability and alternative energy solutions.
 I follow an _almost_ vegan diet and a minimalist lifestyle.

 ### What will you find here?

-I post about code, my [side projects]({{ site.url }}#side-projects) and other things I love.
+I post about code, my [side projects]({{ site.baseurl }}projects) and other things I love.

 ### Hire Me, or just say hi!